-Individuals on a keto diet tend to sweat a lot and I acknowledge that it can be discouraging while also causing some form of discomfort.
+Individuals on a keto diet tend to sweat a lot and I acknowledge that it can be discouraging and uncomfortable.

 A few months ago, an old friend of mine, Gabby started her Keto diet journey.
-Not long after she started, she started complaining of constant sweating.
-So, we decided to do some research and speak with some health experts.
+Not long after, she started complaining of constant sweating.
+So, we decided to do some research and consult health experts.

 Apparently, my dear Gabby, who wanted to lose some weight the keto way, had started her Keto diet journey after reading a few things online.
 Don’t do that, for real, don’t be like Gabby.
 Always consult a health expert before making decisions concerning your health and nutrition.